How to Use Rider Switch at Walt Disney World

 - Na’vi River Journey

-Additionally, Walt Disney offers several different programs for guests with disabilities.
-You can familiarize yourself with these programs here on Disney’s site.
+Walt Disney offers several different programs for guests with disabilities.
+If needed, you can familiarize yourself with how DAS works on Disney’s website.

 Can you use Rider Switch on Rise of the Resistance?

-What to do while my family is in line and I’m attending to a smaller child?
+What should I do while my family is in line and I’m attending to a smaller child?

 Final Thoughts on Rider Switch

 Are you planning a Walt Disney World vacation?
 If so, you might enjoy browsing our list of Walt Disney World Hotels.
-Some of our favorites include:
+Some of our favorite resort reviews include Disney’s Contemporary Resort Review, which is within a short walking distance of Magic Kingdom.
+We also love Disney’s Polynesian Resort Review.
+It’s an excellent option for anyone who enjoys a tropical landscape.
+Other favorites include Disney’s Boardwalk Inn Review and Disney’s Wilderness Lodge Review.

 In the Comments